Teaching English as a Foreign Language

 TEFL & Culture in Germany

-Spurning the local supermarket for the North Sea coast, Kate Jones contacted the Central Bureau to become A Language Assistant in Germany
+Spurning the local supermarket for the North Sea coast, Kate Jones contacted a placement organisation to become A Language Assistant in Germany

 Why Work in Another Country